gmc-code/PC-Microbit-Extension/docs/classes/Class_inheritance.rst

     :alt: Inheritance

 | Use Inheritance when the child classes have common features (variables/attributes and functions/methods) with the parent class.
-| The child class inherits from the parent class.
+| The child class inherits from the parent class; the child class automatically takes on all the attributes and methods of the parent class.
 | The child class can change (override) some features or add (extend) features without affecting the parent class.
+| The parent class must be part of the current file and must appear before the child class in
+the file.
 | To create a child class from a parent class, place the name of the parent class in parentheses after the child class name. e.g ``ChildGame(ParentGame)``.

 ----